MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/circle.md

 ```

-The [`Clear`](https://developer.xamarin.com/api/member/SkiaSharp.SKCanvas.Clear()/) method clears the canvas with a transparent color.
+The [`Clear`](xref:SkiaSharp.SKCanvas.Clear) method clears the canvas with a transparent color.
 An overload lets you specify a background color for the canvas.

 The goal here is to draw a red circle filled with blue.
 Because this particular graphic image contains two different colors, the job needs to be done in two steps.
 The first step is to draw the outline of the circle.
-To specify the color and other characteristic of the line, you create and initialize an [`SKPaint`](https://developer.xamarin.com/api/type/SkiaSharp.SKPaint/) object:
+To specify the color and other characteristic of the line, you create and initialize an [`SKPaint`](xref:SkiaSharp.SKPaint) object:

 ```csharp
 void OnCanvasViewPaintSurface(object sender, SKPaintSurfaceEventArgs args)